eggheadio/egghead-instructor-center/README.md

 ### Tests

-Modules and components that could benefit from tests have an `index.test.js` file next to them.
+Files that could benefit from tests have an `index.test.js` file next to them.
 These are generally simple unit or snapshot tests where they provide value.
-The `SnapshotFixtures` file provides **static** fixtures that can be used for the props of the components of snapshot test files.

-### Style Guide

-Components that could benefit from being a part of the living style guide have an `index.guide.js` file next to them.
-This means they are automatically added to the living style guide.
-The `faker` package provides **random** fixtures that can be used for the props of the components of guide files.
-The `GuideVariations` component can be used to render variations of a component.

 ---